🧠 Brainy API Reference

 Key Features

-- ✅ VFS Entity Filtering - All VFS entities now have
+transactionLog() - ✅ VFS Entity Filtering - All VFS entities have the

-isVFSEntity: trueflag - ✅ VFS Auto-Initialization - No more separate
+isVFSEntity: trueflag - ✅ VFS Auto-Initialization - No separate

 vfs.init()calls - ✅ VFS Property Access - Use

-- ✅ Universal Storage Support - All 7 adapters support branching
+brain.vfs.method()instead ofbrain.vfs().method() - ✅ Universal Storage Support - Filesystem and memory adapters share one on-disk contract

 Support & Resources